metaleap/mojo/_notes_misc_etc/preduce.md

 `not:(true|false) -> \x:(true|false) -> ...` plus full knowledge of `true`
 and `false` &mdash; the same should really be derivable though).

-> Generalizing further all of the above and below is up and running, ponder
+> Generalizing further, once all of the above and below is up and running, ponder
 > the possibility of `not` (or now-called `toggle` / `invert` / `flip` or such)
 > handling any 2-value set &mdash; would have to cmp the now-possibly-non-callable
 > set members though.
 This goes in generics territory, which will rarely be